LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 For some practice with intents, complete the [Intents tutorial](tutorials-guides-getting-started-with-bot-building-intents.html).

 #### What is the intent score/threshold?

+The confidence score approximates how likely an intent is present in the consumer's message.

 To return the best response to consumers, the NLU has a threshold of GOOD.
 This means that an intent that scores below the threshold is not sent to the consumer.